Higgs-like inflation in scalar-torsion $f(T,\phi)$ gravity in light of ACT-SPT-DESI constraints: Higgs-like Inflation: Numerical analysis beyond the high-energy approximation

 \section{Higgs-like Inflation: Numerical analysis beyond the high-energy approximation}

-In this section we perform a numerical analysis of the Higgs inflationary scenario by integrating the cosmological equations under the slow-roll approximation, without invoking the dominant-coupling (high-energy) approximation employed in the previous section.
-This allows us to assess the robustness of the analytical results and to explore the inflationary dynamics in a more general regime.
+In this section we perform a numerical analysis of the Higgs-like inflationary scenario by integrating the slow-roll background equations without invoking the dominant-coupling, or high-energy, approximation employed in the previous section.
+Thus, the analysis goes beyond the high-energy approximation, but it remains within the slow-roll regime.
+In particular, we do not solve the exact background equations without slow-roll assumptions.
+The purpose of this numerical treatment is to test the robustness of the analytical high-energy results and to explore the inflationary dynamics in a more general slow-roll regime.

 For convenience, we introduce the auxiliary variable (setting $M_{Pl}=1$) \be Y(N) = 2\xi(2s-1)\,\phi(N)^{c}\,T(N)^{\,s-1}, \ee such that the effective gravitational coupling can be written as \be \mathcal{G}_{eff}(N) = \frac{\mathcal{G}}{1+Y(N)}. \ee In the limit $Y \gg 1$, the theory enters the dominant-coupling regime discussed in the previous section.